-These are a simple pair of pants, for those that are looking for the best possible piece of high-performance No-Gi gear.
-They are available in 7 different sizes but as far as design goes, they come in full black, the bar for the brand logo on the thigh. as such, they’re perfect to combine with any pair of shorts and rashguard you might already own.
+These are a simple pair of spats, for those that are looking for the best possible piece of high-performance No-Gi gear.
+They are available in 5 different sizes and three colors: navy blue, steel grey, and black.
+As such, they’re perfect to combine with any pair of shorts and rashguard you might already own.

-The spats are ultra-lightweight, extremely comfortable, and breathable.
+The Sanabul spats are ultra-lightweight, extremely comfortable, and breathable.
 They feature fast-dry technology, as well as unrivaled compression to help with performance and recovery.
-Lycra stretch panels offer 360-degree mobility, while flatlock seams provide security and durability.
+The combination of polyester, lycra, and spandex ensures 360-degree mobility, while reinforced seams provide security and durability.
 Not a pair of spats designed for BJJ, but they seem destined for No-Gi.
 They are even a good option to ear under a Gi.